Sisterhood of Hip Hop: Main

-Brianna Perry (Season 1-)
+Brianna Perry

 Brianna Perry is a former Missy Elliott protégée who has been active in the music industry since the age of 5.
 She was formerly signed to Elliott's label The Goldmind Inc. alongside Trina's Diva Enterprises.
 Perry would go on to gain viral exposure in 2012 for her single "Marilyn Monroe", which was featured on Beyoncé's official website.

-Siya (Season 1-)
+Siya

 Michele Sherman, better known as her stage name Siya, is an openly gay rapper, who became infamously known for feuding with Kreayshawn associate V-Nasty.

-Diamond (Season 1-)
+Diamond

 Brittany Nicole Carpentero, better known by her stage name Diamond, is best known for being one-sixth of the rap group Crime Mob.